rishabh-malik/Arvind-Brands--Digital-KYC-Hackathon/README.md

 Part 2 focuses on mapping customer journey and identifying customer behaviour inside the store.
 We will be using the preinstalled cctv cameras present inside the store to identify the movement of the customers inside the store.
 The density of customers present in a particular region of the store is calculated after every short duration of time and this data is averaged over the whole day to create a heatmap of the customer distribution over the whole store.
 This heatmap can be used to :

--Identify points of interests inside the store for efficient advertisement placement such that it has the maximum reach -find out favourable regions where a newly launched product can be placed -identify regions where the customer are not visiting regularly and find out why -identify regions with high customr participation but low sales
+1. Identify points of interests inside the store for efficient advertisement placement such that it has the maximum reach
+2. find out favourable regions where a newly launched product can be placed
+3. identify regions where the customer are not visiting regularly and find out why
+4. identify regions with high customr participation but low sales